-- (a brief) introduction to the method of moments and the maximum likelihood principle for estimation of the parameters of a single equation econometric model.
+- introduction to the method of moments and the maximum likelihood principle for estimation of the parameters of a single equation econometric model

-- a broad knowledge of regression analysis relevant for analysing economic data.
+- have concise knowledge of basic regression analysis of economic data

-- interpretation and critical evaluation of the outcomes of empirical analysis
+- be able to interpret and critically evaluate outcomes of empirical analysis

-- elementary procedures for model validation in the single equation context.
+- know elementary procedures for model validation in the single equation context

-- theoretical background for the standard methods used in empirical analyses, like properties of least squares estimators and the statistical testing of hypothesis.
+- know the theoretical background for standard methods used in empirical analyses, like properties of least squares estimators and statistical testing of hypotheses

-- be a qualified user of econometric methods.
+- be a qualified user of basic econometric methods

-- be a critical reader of the literature concerning empirical analyses.
+- perform be a critical reader of the literature concerning empirical analyses

 - be able to read and understand project reports and journal articles that make use of the concepts and methods that are introduced in the course